MartinMondelli/DeepLearning_TSE/REPORT.md

 The optimal action-value function Q we want is: $$Q^*(s,a) = \max_{\pi} \; \mathbb{E} \left[ \sum_{t=0}^{\infty} \gamma^t r_t \;\middle|\; s_0 = s,\; a_0 = a,\; \pi \right]$$.

 What the agent really sees is a State $$s_t = ((x_1,a_1),(x_2,a_2),.....,(x_{t-1},a_{t-1}), x_t)$$

+## Explanation of the general Algorithm

+### The algorithm

+In the paper Mnih et al. 2013 the algorithm is as follows:

+First, they **initialize a buffer for the replay memory with capacity N** and the Q function with random weights.

+Second, they use an outer loop for M episodes that gives the real state (the image) of the game, they call that $$x_t$$ and **they use a CNN to feed it to the model**.

+Third, in an inner loop for t in 1 to T times, the Agent will choose with probability $$\epsilon$$ a random action $$a_t$$ and with probability $$1-\epsilon$$ the action that maximizes the Q function based on state $$s_t$$.
+Then, the environment will yield a reward $$r_t$$ and the new state $$s_{t+1}$$. **Following that, they store the processed image of state, the reward and the action in t and the new processed state in the memory replay**.
+Finally, they take a mini-batch randomly from the memory replay, compute the target y and perform a gradient descent.

+The elements that are in bold are the ones that correspond to the innovation of the paper.

+### Some remarks of implementation

+In order to have a more stable process we initialize two neural networks: one for the policy and the second for the target, both of them are initialized at the beginning and updated at each episode.
+The first one, the policy, is updated first in a function called "optimize_model" which updates the weights using the minibatch sample from the replay memory.
+The second one, the target, is updated afterwards, without any backpropagation and learns at a small rate from the policy and at a bigger rate from its previous value.
+This update method is called soft update and it differs from what the authors did in the paper Mnih et al. 2013.
+In the paper they updated the target network less frequently.

+The reason behind using a neural network for the target is only for computational reasons.
+In fact, because the policy is a neural network and the target depends on the policy network’s outputs, using a neural network for the target ensures that the target can compute the Q-values consistently.

 ## Metrics